PhilippSalvisberg/docker-odb/OracleDatabase/12.1/README.md

 	* Oracle REST Data Services 19.1.0
 	* FTLDB 1.5.0
 	* tePLSQL (master branch as of build time)
-	* oddgen example/tutorial schemas ODDGEN, OGDEMO (master branch as of build time)
+	* oddgen example/tutorial schemas ODDGEN, OGDEMO (main branch as of build time)

 This image supports CDB and non-CDB architecture.
 The latter is the default.